grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

     source_labels = ["env"]
     regex         = "dev"
   }

   forward_to = [prometheus.remote_write.metrics_service.receiver]
 }
 ```

-1. `prometheus.relabel` is a component most commonly used to filter Prometheus metrics or standardize the label set passed to one or more downstream receivers.
-1. In this example, you create a `prometheus.relabel` component named “filter_metrics”.
-   This component receives scraped metrics from the `scrape_metrics` component you created in the previous step.
-1. There are many ways to [process metrics][prometheus.relabel].
-   Within this component, you can define rule block(s) to specify how you would like to process metrics before they are stored or forwarded.
+The [`prometheus.relabel`][prometheus.relabel] component allows you rewrite the label set of each metric sent to the receiver.
+Within this component, you can define rule blocks to specify how you would like to process metrics before they're sorted or forwarded.

-1. This example assumes that you are monitoring a production environment and the metrics collected from the dev environment will not be needed for this particular use case.
+This configuration creates a [`prometheus.relabel`][prometheus.relabel] component named `filter_metrics`.
+This component does the following:

+* It receives scraped metrics from the `scrape_metrics` component.
-1. To instruct {{< param "PRODUCT_NAME" >}} to drop metrics whose environment label, `"env"`, is equal to `"dev"`, you set the `action` parameter to `"drop"`, set the `source_labels` parameter equal to `["env"]`, and the `regex` parameter to `"dev"`.
+* It tells {{< param "PRODUCT_NAME" >}} to drop metrics that have an `"env"` label equal to `"dev"`.
-1. You use the `forward_to` parameter to specify where to send the processed metrics.
-   In this case, you will send the processed metrics to a component you will create next called `metrics_service`.
+* It forwards the processed metrics to the receiver of another component called `metrics_service`.

 ### Third component: Write metrics to Prometheus

-Paste this component next in your configuration file:
+Paste this component configuration below the previous component in your `config.alloy` file:

 ```alloy
 prometheus.remote_write "metrics_service" {